-- 096800.1 Carpet will be specified as part of the general contract unless otherwise directed by PM. - 096800.2 Carpet to be modular/tile, direct glue releasable installation. - 096800.3 The use of broadloom carpet is not acceptable. - 096800.4 Quarter-turn installations are not acceptable. - 096800.5 A/E shall coordinate proposed carpet with carpet listed on CSU Finish Standards.
-Any carpet not listed in the standards must be approved by OUA Interior Designer and Facilities Director. - 096800.6 Action back carpet is not acceptable. - 096800.7 Cushion back carpet tile may be used in specific non-high traffic locations only as approved by OUA Interior Designer and Facilities Director. - 096800.8 Carpet shall meet the minimum specified requirements: - A. Construction: tufted or woven - B. Fiber system: premium fiber system (such as Antron Legacy or Lumina) is preferred - C. Recycling: carpet to contain recycled content, is recyclable, and meets LEED standards - D. Maintenance: carpet shall generally have a stain resistance and soil resistance - E. Warranty: must meet or exceed a 10 year warranty - F. Indoor air quality: meets LEED standards - 096800.9 Submittals required for approval by OUA shall include: - A. Shop drawings of seam layouts. - B. Manufacturer's notarized statement that carpet assembly meets the requirements of ASTM-E84 for flame spread rating and smoke developed rating of 75 or less.
-Carpet shall also comply with OBC 804 and NFPA 253 - Class II 0.22 watts/cm2. - C. Certified chemical analysis of all toxic gases noted during the combustion test including relative quantities of each and degree of toxicity and irritability.
-Certification shall be countersigned by the installer who is responsible for compliance with the manufacturer's requirements. - D. Warranty: Manufacturer's standard form in which the manufacturer agrees to repair or replace components of carpet installation that fail in materials or workmanship against edge ravel, delaminating, zippering, and backing failure for a period of 10 years from date of contract completion. - 096800.10 Low VOC adhesives are required.
+- 09 68 00 CARPET - 096800.1 Carpet will be specified as part of the general contract unless otherwise directed by PM. - 096800.2 Carpet to be modular/tile, direct glue releasable installation. - 096800.3 The use of broadloom carpet is not acceptable. - 096800.4 Quarter-turn installations are not acceptable. - 096800.5 A/E shall coordinate proposed carpet(s) with those listed on CSU Finish Standards.
+Any carpet not listed in the standards must be approved by CSU Interior Designer and Facilities Director. - 096800.6 Action back carpet is not acceptable. - 096800.7 Cushion back carpet tile may be used in specific non-high traffic locations only as approved by CSU Interior Designer and Facilities Director. - 096800.8 A/E to determine attic stock percentage with CSU PM and Facilities Director. - 096800.8 Carpet shall meet the minimum specified requirements: - A. Construction: tufted or woven - B. Fiber system: 100% recycled premium nylon fiber or post-consumer content nylon - C. Dye method: 100% solution dyed nylon fiber - D. Traffic classification: heavy or severe - E. Recycling: carpet to contain recycled content, is recyclable, and meets LEED standards - F. Maintenance: carpet shall generally have a stain resistance and soil resistance - G. Warranty: must meet or exceed a 15-year warranty from Substantial Completion.
+Fiber, backing, and final carpet product shall be manufactured and warranted by same company. - H. Indoor air quality: meets LEED standards - 096800.9 Submittals required for approval by CSU PM and Interior Designer shall include: - A. Shop drawings of seam layouts and transition strip locations/ products. - B. Manufacturer's Environmental Product Declaration (EPD). - C. Warranty: Manufacturer's standard form in which the manufacturer agrees to repair or replace components of carpet installation that fail in materials or workmanship against edge ravel, delaminating, zippering, and backing failure for a period of 15 years from date of substantial completion. - 096800.10 Low VOC adhesives are required.
 All adhesive materials, accessories, and application equipment shall be as approved by the carpet manufacturer. - 096800.11 Entry and vestibule areas shall have modular, walk-off type carpet tile, similar to Interface "Entry Level" 28 oz. solution dyed.
-Refer to section 12 48 00 Entrance Mats. - 096800.12 A/E shall specify that all existing carpet to be removed shall be recycled by Interface's "Re-Entry" Reclamation and Recycling program reentry@interface.com (1-888-733-6873), or similar.
+Refer to section 12 48 00 Entrance Mats.

+- 096800.12 Preparation and Installation: shall comply with Carpet & Rug Institute Installation Standard 104 and with carpet tile manufacturer's written installation instruction for preparing substrates indicated to receive carpet tile. - 096800.
+A/E shall specify that all existing carpet to be removed shall be recycled by Interface's "Re-Entry" Reclamation and Recycling program reentry@interface.com (1-888-733-6873), or similar.